oswaldderiemaecker/openstack-training/README-allinone.md

 yum install openstack-dashboard -y
 ```

-Edit the /etc/openstack-dashboard/local_settings file and complete the following actions:
+Edit the /etc/openstack-dashboard/local_settings file and replace with the following actions:

 ```bash
 import os